nickgabriadze/tic-tac-toe/README.md

 # TicTacToe
-Basic TicTacToe written in pygame
+Basic TicTacToe written in python using pygame